-The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
-As discussed in Note 1 to the financial statements, if the Company is unable complete a business combination by August 6, 2022 then the Company will cease all operations except for the purpose of liquidating.
-The date for mandatory liquidation and subsequent dissolution raise substantial doubt about the Company's ability to continue as a going concern.
-Management's plans with regard to these matters are also described in Note 1.
-The financial statements do not include any adjustments that might result from the outcome of this uncertainty.
+The accompanying consolidated financial statements have been prepared assuming that the Company will continue as a going concern.
+As discussed in Note 1 to the consolidated financial statements, if the Company is unable to raise additional funds to alleviate liquidity needs and complete a business combination by February 6, 2023 then the Company will cease all operations except for the purpose of liquidating.
+The liquidity condition and date for mandatory liquidation and subsequent dissolution raise substantial doubt about the Company's ability to continue as a going concern.
+Management's plans in regard to these matters are also described in Note 1.
+The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.